skang06/snapchat_political_ads_2020/README.md

 A look into data from [Snap Political Ads Library](https://www.snap.com/en-US/political-ads/) will help us understand the reach and scope of Snapchat ads.

 ## Business Question
-___What factors determine engagement for political ads on Snapchat for the 18-40 age bracket in the United States?___
+___How to determine engagement for political ads on Snapchat for the 18-40 age bracket in the United States?___

 ## Open Data
 __Snap Political and Advocacy Ads Library:__ this library contains all the political and advocacy ads that Snap runs on their platform.
 A full data dictionary of column variables can be found [here.](https://github.com/skang06/snapchat_political_ads_2020/blob/master/readme.txt)